-Klaus Hu’s solo exhibition Unsettled Landscapes at SomoS in May 2015 presents the culmination of the past few years of the artist’s research into land use and reclamation in the American Southwest.
-The multimedia presentations feature large-scale works on canvas, using different techniques to recount the artist’s ambivalent perception of this uniquely grand and yet contested landscape; shaped over 1000s of years by geological forces and abruptly being altered by a strained relationship with its current human inhabitants.
+Klaus Hu’s solo exhibition Unsettled Landscapes at SomoS in May 2015 presented the culmination of the past few years of the artist’s research into land use and reclamation in the American Southwest.
+The multimedia presentations featured large-scale works on canvas, using different techniques to recount the artist’s ambivalent perception of this uniquely grand and yet contested landscape; shaped over 1000s of years by geological forces and abruptly being altered by a strained relationship with its current human inhabitants.

-Unsettled Landscapes presents for the first time, new works based on a photographic research trip to Bandelier National Monument near the Los Alamos Labs and its nuclear testing sites and waste deposits.
+Unsettled Landscapes presented for the first time, new works based on a photographic research trip to Bandelier National Monument near the Los Alamos Labs and its nuclear testing sites and waste deposits.
 White Sands is a series of charcoals which reflect on geological and versus man-made disasters that impact them.
 They subtly remind us of the indelible incursion that the past century has made on the volatile ecosystem of the American Southwest and the sorrowful legacy that that is have on mankind and nature’s future together.

 Events within the Exhibition:

 Artist Talk and Film Presentation – Unsettled Landscapes

 An in-depth look at the research journey that led to Klaus Hu’s current work.
 Klaus’ keynote presentation in video format traces the narrative arc of research-based art practice such as his, through the Land Art movement of the 1970s and 1980s into contemporary land use debates in the American Southwest and the many artists that have attempted to expose such unfair policies through their art.
 Additionally, Klaus Hu will present selected video works that explore these themes and expand upon them, connecting with our extraterrestrial exploration and potential colonization of other worlds such as Mars.